securitytxt/security-txt/draft-foudil-securitytxt.md

 Regional Internet Registries (RIRs) and domain registries for owners of IP addresses, autonomous system numbers (ASNs) and domain names.
-However, none of these address the issue of how security researchers can locate disclosure policies and contact information for organizations in order to responsibly report security issues.
+However, none of these address the issue of how security researchers can locate disclosure policies and contact information for organizations in order to report security issues.

 In this document, we define a richer, machine-parsable and more extensible way